dart-lang/site-www/src/content/language/constructors.md

 }
 ```

-Because the arguments to the superclass constructor are evaluated before
+As Dart evaluates the arguments to the superclass constructor before
 invoking the constructor, an argument can be an expression such as a
-function call:
+function call.

 <?code-excerpt "misc/lib/language_tour/classes/employee.dart (method-then-constructor)"?>
 ```dart